PDLT-University-of-York/test-split-site/docs/ultra/course-access.md

 3. Close the Course Settings page.
 The updated status will save automatically.
 If you don't immediately see the new status in the main course page, refresh your screen to update.
 4. Depending on their preferred settings, students may receive a notification of a *New Course available* when a site is made open.
 If it's essential that students are notified, send an [Announcement](../ultra/announcements.md) through the site.

+## Course settings not in use

+The Course Access panel contains some additional settings that are not used to manage site access at the University of York.

-## Course Duration
+### Course Duration

 Course Duration relates to automatically opening and closing courses.
-This setting is not used to manage site access at the University of York.

 All teaching sites should be left on the default **Ongoing** setting, even after the teaching ends.
 This allows students to access their teaching materials throughout their programme.

 ![Course Duration: ongoing.
 An ongoing course is continuous without a fixed end date](images/course-access-course-duration.png)

-## Mark course complete
+### Mark course complete

 Marking a course as complete prevents any user making changes to the site.
-This setting is not used to manage site access at the University of York.

 All teaching sites should be left with this setting **turned off**, even after the teaching ends.
 Turning it on causes issues for students on LoA who may need to submit assessments to the site later.